Vidanez/win-ansible-play/README.md

 ## Overview

 This project demonstrates how to use Ansible to install, configure, and start a Windows service across multiple servers.
 In this example we will use service with inputs parameters IIS (Internet Information Services) and without inputs parameters Windows Time Service (w32time).
+I'm keeping it easy and not using ansible-galaxy and focusing into those 2 service as example.
+We could change it to do it from a list in a loop easily to install or remove a list of files and use bigger jinja templates to control variables and complicate installations
-It also covers deploying a sample application and registering it as a service with environment-specific configurations.
+It also covers deploying a sample application and registering it as a service with environment-specific configurations, pulling it from GIT.

 ## About WinRM in the latest version of Ansible:
 WinRM is a management protocol used by Windows to remotely communicate with another server.
 It is a SOAP-based protocol that communicates over HTTP/HTTPS and is included in all recent Windows operating systems.
 Since Windows Server 2012, WinRM has been enabled by default, but in most cases, extra configuration is required to use WinRM with Ansible.